wnameless/spring-boot-up-data-mongodb/README.md

   }
 }
 ```
-All Java 8 Date/Time types are converted to `String`, and vice versa.
+All Java 8 Date/Time types(excluding DayOfWeek and Month Enums) are converted to `String`, and vice versa.

 ## MISC
 | Note| Since |